TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.error.rst

 --------------

 The :mod:`urllib.error` module defines the exception classes for exceptions raised by :mod:`urllib.request`.
-The base exception class is :exc:`URLError`.
+The base exception kundi is :exc:`URLError`.

 The following exceptions are raised by :mod:`urllib.error` as appropriate:

 .. exception:: URLError

    The handlers raise this exception (or derived exceptions) when they run into a problem.
-It is a subclass of :exc:`OSError`.
+It is a subkundi of :exc:`OSError`.

    .. attribute:: reason